-Following a workplace accident a Melbourne man was awarded $1.26 million in compensation for his pain and suffering and loss of employment in the Supreme Court of Victoria yesterday.
+Following a workplace accident a Melbourne man was awarded $1.26 million in compensation for his pain and suffering and loss of employment in the Supreme Court of Victoria.

-With the help of Slater & Gordon worker’s compensation lawyer, Mr Shirreff successfully sued his employer for negligence following a 10 day hearing.
+With the help of Slater and Gordon worker’s compensation lawyer, Mr Shirreff successfully sued his employer for negligence following a 10 day hearing.

 Supreme Court Justice Robson found Mr Shirreff’s employer, Elazac Pty Ltd, had breached its duty of care, and this breach had caused shocking injuries.
 Justice Robson awarded damages to Mr Shirreff for pain, suffering and loss of amenities in life of $320,000 plus damages for pecuniary loss of $940,000, totalling $1.26 million, plus a substantial amount of interest.

-Slater & Gordon said the 57 year old client was employed as a sales person when she had a severe falldown a set of carpeted stairs at her workplace in south-eastern Melbourne.
+The 57 year old client was employed as a sales person when she had a severe fall down a set of carpeted stairs at her workplace in south-eastern Melbourne.

 “The client suffered injuries to her back and neck and broke both of her ankles in the fall.
 She had been descending down the stairs at a normal pace before slipping and falling”.

 The client was hospitalised, had surgery to both ankles and had to undergo rehabilitation before being able to return home.